ankur-tutlani/intelligent-job-agent/README.md

      ```

 3. **Resume Parsing**
-   - Place your resume PDF in the project folder and update the filename in `main.py` or `resume_parser.py` as needed.
+   - Place your resume PDF in the project folder and update the filename if needed.

 4. **Knowledge Extraction & YAML Generation**
    - Use the provided modules to extract information and generate YAML files for further processing.

 ## Outputs
 - Extracted data and agent results are saved as pickle files (`*.pkl`) and YAML files.
-- Screenshots and visual outputs should be saved in a dedicated `screenshots/` directory (create if needed).
+- Screenshots and visual outputs will be saved in a dedicated `screenshots/` directory (auto-created).

 ## Contributing
 - Fork the repository and submit pull requests for improvements.
 - Document any new modules or workflows in this README.

 ## License
-Specify your license here (e.g., MIT, Apache 2.0).
+This project is licensed under the MIT license.

 ## Contact
 For questions or support, open an issue or contact the repository maintainer.